Den Gamle By in Aarhus in Denmark is a large family-friendly open-air museum with typical historic old town buildings from the 1700s to the mid-1970s.

-Here visitors may see several buildings with shops, offices and apartment carefully furnished, often with the help of former tenants.
-Visitors see how different families living in similar apartments lived and furnished their homes, e.g. a retired couple, students in a commune, Turkish migrant workers, and a hippie couple with child.
+Here visitors may see several buildings with shops, offices, and apartments carefully furnished, often with the help of former tenants.
+Visitors see how different families living in similar apartments lived and furnished their homes, e.g. a retired couple, students in a commune, Turkish migrant workers, and a hippie couple with a child.

 This section gives a fascinating view of life in Denmark in the mid-1970s and is surprisingly engaging.
 It is also fun to observe older visitors having to explain to grandchildren what a “real” telephone is and how a typewriter works.

-Don’t miss the gynaecologist consultation room – complete with an overflowing ashtray, as patient and doctor discussed issues while enjoying a relaxing smoke.
-Pouls Radio shop is also very popular – Danes continue to have a fascination with well-designed, if pricey, sound systems.
+Don’t miss the gynecologist consultation room – complete with an overflowing ashtray, as patient and doctor discussed issues while enjoying a relaxing smoke.
+Pouls Radio shop is also very popular – Danes continue to have a fascination with well-designed if pricey, sound systems.

 This part of the town also has two of the formal museums.
 The Poster Museum has a changing display of posters from around the world with a large section of classic Danish posters promoting anything from tourism to political activism.
 The Gallery of Decorative Arts has the museum’s collection of clocks, silverware and porcelain.

 Den Gamle By Visitors Information